Six central facilities support the NCMN mission

 Two sputtering systems have been established to fabricate a variety of thin films, especially the nano-structured films including overlayers, multilayers, granular solids, clusters, etc. Two tube furnaces are available for sample (target) annealing, doping, and sintering.

-The NCMN Nanofabrication & Clean Room facility contains a large variety of equipment to prepare, fabricate, analysis, and characterize a wide range of nanostructure materials.
+The NCMN Nanofabrication & Clean Room facility contains a large variety of equipment to prepare, fabricate, analyze, and characterize a wide range of nanostructure materials.

 The NCMN Scanning Probe & Materials Characterization Facility employs a variety of very precise, non-destructive probing techniques (AFM, MFM, EFM, LFM, STM, and PFM) for imaging and measuring surface properties of materials from the micron level down to the atomic scale.
 This facility also contains a large variety of equipment to characterize the mechanical and physical properties of a wide range of materials and focuses on using the many materials characterization aspects to perform failure analyses on components.